What are the differences between SKIDS and Solar Surveillance Trailers from WCCTV?

 The increased height of a WCCTV trailer means it is much harder for an intruder to tamper with the equipment and provides a much greater range of visibility and detection across your site.

-Winner: When it comes to weight, height, and footprint, the advantages offered by a WCCTV Trailer outweigh the options for a SKID Trailer.
-A small, lightweight function doesn’t cut it for the requirements to deter crime from a job site effectively.
+Winner: When it comes to weight, height, and footprint, the advantages offered by a WCCTV Trailer outweigh the SKID Trailer.
+A small, lightweight function doesn’t cut it for effectively deterring crime at a job site.

 Transport and Storage